canjs/can-fixture/docs/types/StoreType.md

 @signature `Store`

-The following documents the methods on a store object returned by [can-fixture.store].
+  `Store` is a placeholder for the methods on a store object returned by [can-fixture.store].
+It is for documentation purposes only.